YusukeIwaki/playwright-ruby-client/documentation/docs/api/frame.md

 ```

 Allows locating input elements by the text of the associated label.
 For example, this method will find the input by
-label text Password in the following DOM:
+label text "Password" in the following DOM:

 ```html
 <label for="password-input">Password:</label>